ibm-cloud-docs/watson-knowledge-studio/tutorials-create-rule-model.md

 This documentation is for {{site.data.keyword.knowledgestudiofull}} on {{site.data.keyword.cloud}}.
 To see the documentation for the previous version of {{site.data.keyword.knowledgestudioshort}} on {{site.data.keyword.IBM_notm}} Marketplace, [click this link ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/docs/services/knowledge-studio?topic=knowledge-studio-wks_tutrule_intro){: new_window}.
 {: tip}

-# Creating a rule-based model
+# Creating a rule-based model (Experimental)
 {: #wks_tutrule_intro}

 This tutorial helps you understand how to create a rule-based model that you can use to find text patterns that you define in documents.
 {: shortdesc}

+Rule-based models are experimental.
+They are not recommended for use in production deployments, and support for them might be discontinued without notice.
+{: note}

 You will build a model that can find text in documents that matches the pattern `month day, year`.
 For example, the model would find the date reference *May 1, 2010*.
 Before you define the rule pattern itself, you will create artifacts that will help you build the pattern, including a dictionary class that recognizes month mentions and a regular expression class that recognizes year mentions in text.